MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/ws-federation-settings.md

     > - URL: `https://portal.contoso.com/signin-federation`

     8. Configure Identities: Enter `https://portal.contoso.com/`, select **Add**, and then select **Next**.
-        If applicable, you can add more identities for each additional relying party portal.
+        If applicable, you can add more identities for each additional relying party website.
 Users can authenticate across any or all available identities.
     9. Choose Issuance Authorization Rules: Select **Permit all users to access this relying party**, and then select **Next**.
     10. Ready to Add Trust: Select **Next**.
     11. Select **Close**.